 The Challenge # I needed a unified security monitoring solution that could:

-Provide endpoint detection and response (XDR) capabilities Integrate with my existing Graylog centralized logging infrastructure Scale from a single-node deployment to multi-node if needed Work with my existing OpenClaw threat intelligence feeds The Solution # Wazuh Single-Node Stack # Deployed Wazuh as a Docker-based single-node stack.
+Provide endpoint detection and response (XDR) capabilities Integrate with my existing Graylog centralized logging infrastructure Scale from a single-node deployment to multi-node if needed Work with my existing Hermes threat intelligence feeds The Solution # Wazuh Single-Node Stack # Deployed Wazuh as a Docker-based single-node stack.
 The single-node architecture includes: